zcattacz/alasql_wiki/Supported-SQL-statements.md

 * SELECT COLUMN - get first column as an array
 * SELECT MATRIX - get all results as an array of arrays

+See a complete list of [[SQL-99]] statements and if they are supported or not

 #### User-defined JavaScript functions

 You can use all benefits of SQL and JavaScript togeather by defining user functions.
 Just add new functions to alasql.fn object: